PortalNetwork/hackathon/README.md

 | [English](./README.md) | [한국어](./README_KR.md) | 中文(繁体) | 中文(简体) |

-Portal Network is honored to be inviting our partners to Bitcoin Cash Hackathon.
+Portal Network is honored to invite our partners to the Bitcoin Cash Hackathon.
 We welcome everyone to participate and solve challenges by using different decentralized technologies.

 [Website](https://www.portal.network) • [GitHub](https://github.com/PortalNetwork) • [Medium](https://medium.com/portalnetworkofficial) • [Twitter](https://twitter.com/itisportal) • [Telegram](https://t.me/portalnetworkofficial)

 # Hackthon Summary

 This is a guide to let you know more about Portal Network and Bitcoin Cash(BCH).
 You can use our tools to build a decentralized website/application which hosted on blockchain name service.

 ## Introduction of Bitcoin Cash
 Bitcoin Cash is a fork from the Bitcoin, with core difference on its block size.
 Each block size is increased from 1MB to 8MB in order to process the increasing transaction volume.
 It also removed SegWit, an adjustment designed to free up block space by removing certain parts of the transaction.